Worksheet: Fundamental Counting Principle

 How many ways can we pick a team of one man and one woman from a group of 23 men and 14 women?

-A fancy dress shop has a selection of 8 pairs of trousers and 2 shirts.
-Determine the number of ways someone can pick a pair of trousers and a shirt.
+A fancy dress store has a selection of 8 pairs of pants and 2 shirts.
+Determine the number of ways someone can pick a pair of pants and a shirt.

 Use the fundamental counting principle to determine the total number of outcomes upon choosing from 8 ice cream flavors; small, medium, or large cones; and either caramel or chocolate sauce.